 The funeral home in Smiths Grove became a family business in 1950, when F. B.’s son, William B. Hardy (Bill, Sr.) graduated from The Kentucky School of Mortuary Science.
 He joined his father in his work at the funeral home in Smiths Grove.
 W.B. and his wife, Mary Lou, expanded the business when they opened a Bowling Green location in the former residence of Duncan Hines.
 In 1968, W.B and Mary Lou’s son, Bill Hardy, Jr., a licensed funeral director, joined the family business.

 Today, Bill, Jr., operates the business with the same traditions of integrity, compassion, honesty, care, and compassion his grandfather established in 1926.
+Bill is a licensed funeral director and helps to plan services keeping the family’s needs and desires in mind.

 The staff at Hardy and Son treats the families and extended families with the utmost respect.
 It is important that our families have a treasured memory of the final visit with their loved one.
 Compassion, empathy, helpfulness, and understanding are many of the traits necessary in making this time of life as comfortable as possible.
 Hardy and Son Funeral Homes are large enough to care and be concerned with every detail; yet small enough to meet each individual detail for a family that is grieving.
 We will accommodate each need from a simple memorial service, cremation services, a traditional funeral service, or a celebration of life.
 We are here to assist the families in ensuring that their desires will be handled in a caring and professional manner.